-II.
-Personnel

-II.A.
-Program Director
+- II.
+Personnel - II.A.
+Program Director - II.A.1.

-II.A.1.
 There must be one faculty member appointed as program director with authority and accountability for the overall program, including compliance with all applicable program requirements.
-(Core) II.A.1.a) The Sponsoring Institution's Graduate Medical Education Committee (GMEC) must approve a change in program director and must verify the program director's licensure and clinical appointment.
-(Core) II.A.1.b) Final approval of the program director resides with the Review Committee.
+(Core) - II.A.1.a) The Sponsoring Institution's Graduate Medical Education Committee (GMEC) must approve a change in program director and must verify the program director's licensure and clinical appointment.
 (Core)